Incident Investigation: Importance, Step-by-Step Guide, Training

 Incident Investigation Report

 Who fills out the incident investigation report?
 Once the investigation is over, investigators will have to write a report on their findings.
-A complete incident report includes the following parts:
+A complete workplace incident report includes the following parts:

 Background

-This section includes the name of the victim and the details of the witnesses to the incident, such as their names, address and contact details, job titles, and length of service.
+This section includes the name of the victim and the details of the witnesses to the incident, such as their names, addresses, contact details, job titles, and length of service.
 The background also includes the date and time of the incident, the date and time that the incident was reported, and where the incident occurred.

 Description of the Accident